University Code of Student Conduct

-NOTE: A victim impact statement will be allowable if relevant.
+NOTE: An impact statement will be allowable if relevant.
 The Clemency Officer should arrange for its inclusion in the assembled documents.

-3. Upon receipt of the request for clemency, the Clemency Officer may consult with whomever he or she wishes and may empower an advisory panel to advise him or her.
+3. Upon receipt of the request for clemency, the Clemency Officer may consult with whomever they wishes and may empower an advisory panel to advise the process.
 The Clemency Officer or advisory panel will review the request for clemency and may conduct a personal interview with the individual and/or conduct other forms of inquiry as needed.

 4. The Clemency Officer will make a recommendation to the President on clemency including specific conditions, if any, for admission/readmission.